chainer/chainer/docs/source/tutorial/train_loop.rst

                 h = F.relu(self.l2(h))
                 return self.l3(h)

-It should be noted that only :class:`~chainer.Link`, :class:`~chainer.Chain`, and :class:`~chainer.ChainList` objects can be registered to the model by assinging it as a property inside the :meth:`~chainer.Chain.init_scope`.
+It should be noted that only :class:`~chainer.Link`, :class:`~chainer.Chain`, and :class:`~chainer.ChainList` objects can be registered to the model by assigning it as a property inside the :meth:`~chainer.Chain.init_scope`.
 This is because they can contain trainable parameters.
 For example, a :class:`~chainer.Function` does not contain any trainable parameters, so there is no need to keep the object as a property of your network.
-When you want to use :meth:`~chainer.functions.relu` in your network, just simply using it as a function in :meth:`~chainer.Chain.__call__` works correctly.
+When you want to use :meth:`~chainer.functions.relu` in your network, using it as a function in :meth:`~chainer.Chain.__call__` works correctly.

 In Chainer, the Python code that implements the forward computation code itself represents the network.
 In other words, we can conceptually think of the computation graph for our network being constructed dynamically as this forward computation code executes.
 This allows Chainer to describe networks in which different computations can be performed in each iteration, such as branched networks, intuitively and with a high degree of flexibility.
 This is the key feature of Chainer that we call **Define-by-Run**.